Andi-Lo/kirby-datepicker/README.md

 1. **Download and Unzip**
 Download this repository and unzip it into the root of your project.

-2. **Via git**
-Use `git clone https://github.com/Andi-Lo/kirby-datepicker.git` from the root of your kirby isntall.

 ## Usage

 ### 1. Blueprint